 If Halo: Combat Evolved defined the first-person shooter story campaign for a generation, Halo 2 defined multiplayer gaming for generations to come, utilizing revolutionary technology that allowed players to connect to and communicate with one another across large geographical distances and, therefore, conceiving of the first online competitive environment.

 Also, unlike the more recent Halo titles, Halo 2 built upon the core Halo formula but did not stray too far from it.
-For instance, it introduced dual-wielding, a never-before-seen mechanic in which you can wield two weapons at a time to increase firepower and gain a slight but notable edge over your opponent, and an ambitious, lengthy Campaign mode whose levels alternate between the Master Chief and a new character, the Arbiter, that went on to become a fan-favorite.
+For instance, it introduced dual-wielding to the franchise, a mechanic in which you can wield two weapons at a time to increase firepower and gain a slight but notable edge over your opponent, and an ambitious, lengthy Campaign mode whose levels alternate between the Master Chief and a new character, the Arbiter, that went on to become a fan-favorite.

 Halo 2 is my #2 favorite game of all-time and my #1 favorite Halo game because both of the main characters’ respective story arcs are logically tied together in a way where every time you switch from the Chief to the Arbiter or vice versa, it doesn’t feel like the game is “cutting away” from something important or spending too much time playing one character and not enough time playing the other (I’m looking at you, Halo 5).
 Above all, the grander story told here deals with profound themes of brotherhood, betrayal, loyalty, devotion to one’s in-group, and the dangers of religious extremism, paralleling modern day terrorist incidents.